HaoranCheng/Machine-Learning-for-Multi-spectral-Microscopic-Images-Segmentation-of-2D-Materials/README.md

 ## How to train network？
-<b>Input</b>: There are 6 different wavelengths filters in the laboratory(520nm, 540nm, 56nm, 580nm, 600nm), the data shows below:
+<b>Input</b>: There are 6 different wavelengths filters in the laboratory(500nm,520nm, 540nm, 56nm, 580nm, 600nm), the data shows below:
+(500nm will not be used in the further training process, since it's too dark)

 First, you will need to prepare your dataset.
 After the preprocess and screen process of original 1024*768 RGB images acquired from the laboratory, we put all these cutted images (<b>[96, 96, 3]</b> RGB images with 3 channels） of same region in the same folder.
 <img width="240" alt="Screen Shot 2022-01-23 at 13 26 40" src="https://user-images.githubusercontent.com/33370630/150678313-b7130cff-49bd-4525-838a-ee094eeb016d.png">